Every major update from Taylor Swift's first appearance on the Kelces' 'New Heights' podcast

 NEW YORK (AP) — Taylor Swift's latest era is almost upon us.
-The superstar isn't just releasing her 12th album in October — she also appeared Wednesday on “New Heights” for the first time.
+The superstar isn't just releasing her 12th album in October — she also appeared Wednesday on “New Heights” for the first time to discuss it at length.

 Here's everything you need to know about Swift's episode.